Killerbee7/javascript/README.md

-Basic JavaScript by Santosh Kalwar.
+avaScript by Santosh Kalwar.
 Includes all notes, assignments and projects.
 BCH